-ChemEd X articles address topics in chemical education ranging across the entire spectrum of the chemcial sciences.
+ChemEd X articles address topics in chemical education ranging across the entire spectrum of the chemical sciences.

 Articles are contributed by the community and are open for comments.
 Please see our Contribution Guidelines for information about contributing to ChemEd X. To contribute an article, use our contribution form to describe the nature of the article you intend to submit.
 A ChemEd X editor will respond with further instructions.

-The January 2013 issue marks the start of the 90th volume of the Journal of Chemical Education.
-This latest issue plus the content of all past volumes, 1 through 89, are available at http://pubs.acs.org/jchemeduc.
+Promoting Interest in and Understanding of Chemistry for 90 Years The August 2013 issue of the Journal of Chemical Education is now available online [http://pubs.acs.org/toc/jceda8/90/8].
+This latest issue of JCE plus the content of all past issues, volumes 1 through 90, are available at http://pubs.acs.org/jchemeduc.